r0boTrIP/AutoM00sic/README.md

 find a way to determine what is and is not updated. perhaps a --date-last-checked param for update that checks against uploaded date on site?

+at least get soundcloud working..

-NOTES: essentially just creates a db file of artist info as of now. pretty neat, RIGHT!?
+NOTES: essentially just creates a text file of artist info as of now. pretty neat, RIGHT!?